openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 To meet the second requirement, this specification defines a new Response Mode `post` to enable the Wallet to send the response to the Verifier via an HTTPS connection, for example over the Internet.

+This specification defines the following Response Mode in accordance with [@!OAuth.Responses]:

+post
-The Response Mode `post` in accordance with [@!OAuth.Responses] to support verifier-initiated cross device flows.
-This Response Mode asks the AS to deliver the result of an authorization process to the URL conveyed in the `redirect_uri` parameter using the HTTP `POST` method instead of redirecting the user agent to the Client.
+  In this mode, Authorization Response parameters are encoded in the body using the `application/x-www-form-urlencoded` content type and sent using the HTTP `POST` method instead of redirecting back to the Client.

+HTTP POST request MUST be sent to the URL obtained from the `redirect_uri` parameter in the Authorization Request.

 The following is a non-normative example request object with Response Mode `post`: